It's not news to us that business insurance queries can make you feel woolly-headed.

 If you're just looking to buy employers' liability insurance that covers your employees from the effects of asbestos in buildings, you may be able to get cover.
 Some insurers don't specifically exclude asbestos risks from their policies, but are often reluctant to offer cover.

 In other cases, insurers will offer it, but they'll limit the level of cover to something like £5 million.
-As we mentioned above, that's not very much cover; especially not when you're dealing with something as nasty as asbestos.
+As we mentioned above, that's not very much; especially when you're dealing with something as nasty as asbestos.
 Many other insurers simply don’t offer it.

 If having asbestos cover included in your employers' liability insurance is something you're particularly concerned about, it's worth calling your insurer or broker.
-Even if they can't arrange cover, they may be able to recommend someone who can.
+Even if they can't arrange cover themselves, they may be able to recommend someone who can.